 Questions to Ask Yourself

-- What really matters to our customer/stakeholder? - What problem are you solving for our customer/stakeholder? - What job is our customer/stakeholder trying to get done?
+- What do we do for your customer/stakeholder that they value? - What really matters to your customer/stakeholder? - What problem are you solving for your customer/stakeholder? - What job is your customer/stakeholder trying to get done?